As dogs have become vital family members, it shouldn’t be a surprise that roughly 50 percent of all pets have human names or nicknames.

 Three of the eight dogs in her puppy kindergarten class were named Bella.
 If I’d chosen that name for my girl, 50 percent would have had the same name.
 It was confusing enough having three Bellas.

-And I like it that none of my dogs’ names have ever been on any popular lists.
+And I like that none of my dogs’ names have been on any popular lists.
 Each dog is original, and I love that each has a unique name.

 Boy dog names